 NURS 460 Advanced Concepts in Clinical Nursing Informatics - 3 SH (3,0) An exploration of clinical informatics tools to support informatics practice.

-Prerequisite: NURS 357 and NURS 458 Concurrent: NURS 458
+Prerequisite: NURS 357; Recommended Concurrent: NURS 458

 NURS 463 Compassionate Counseling for Children/Adolescents Dealing with Dying, Death, Other Life Crises - 3 SH (3,0) Compassionate Counseling for Children and Adolescents Dealing with Dying, Death, and Other Life Crises.

-Prerequisite: PSYCH 100 or SOC 001 or HDFS 129
+Recommended Prep: PSYCH 100 or SOC 001 or HDFS 129

 NURS 464 (US; IL) Dying and Death - 3 SH (3,0) Explores attitudes toward death and dying; concept of grief; responsibilities to the dying person and the family.
-Prerequisite: PSYCH 100 or SOC 001
+Recommended Prep: PSYCH 100 or SOC 001

 NURS 468 Client Education Strategies for Nurses and Other Health Care Providers - 3 SH (3,0) Explores current and emerging roles of client education in the knowledge era.
-Prerequisite: PSYCH 100 or SOC 001 or HDFS 129; 300-level standing or approval of the program
+Recommended Prep: PSYCH 100 or SOC 001 or HDFS 129

 NURS 492 Emergency Care and Safety - 3 SH (3,0) A comprehensive first aid course designed to provide knowledge of pre-hospital emergency care at the First Responder level.
-Prerequisite: BIOL 161, BIOL 163 or equivalent or approval of program
+Recommended Prep: BIOL 161, BIOL 163

-NURS 495 Nursing study in Specialized Setting -(1-12) Designed to provide student with in-depth study and practice in clinical specialty area of choice.
-Prerequisite: seventh-semester standing NURS 496 Independent Studies -(1-18) Creative projects, including research and design, which are supervised on an individual basis and which fall outside the scope of formal courses.
+NURS 495 Nursing study in Specialized Setting - (1-12) Designed to provide student with in-depth study and practice in clinical specialty area of choice.

+NURS 496 Independent Studies - (1-18) Creative projects, including research and design, which are supervised on an individual basis and which fall outside the scope of formal courses.